remake/remake-cli/site-src/index.md

 Remake makes it possible to build a web app entirely in your front-end code.

-It does this by converting your page into a database, so when you move elements around on the page, their data is also moved!
+It does this by basically converting your page into a database, so when you move elements around on the page, their data is also moved!

-This makes it possible to handle all of these complicated actions automatically, without any extra hookup or configuration:
+Remake also comes with a built in inline edit popover for editing data at the click of a button.

-* Editing data
+This makes it possible to handle a lot of complicated CRUD operations automatically by adding a single data-* attribute:

-* Moving data
+* Attaching data to elements
-* Removing data
+* Editing & removing data from the page
-* Adding and rendering data
+* Moving data around the page
-* Viewing a single piece of data
+* Rendering new data into the page

-And there's much more to come!
+And there's much more!

 ### Roadmap

-In the near future, Remake will have support for:
+In the near future, Remake will also have support for:

 * Automatic form handling
 * Image uploads